Are you a DU student interested in education?

 Coaches will see students become empowered and more connected to their schools through Public Achievement.
 You will also learn about what it takes to navigate the public school system and work with students, teachers and administrators.

 CCESL provides training for coaches throughout the year.
 This position requires students to be at their partner school at least once a week and work with a team of DU student coaches and team leads to plan each Public Achievement session.

 Applications are accepted in the spring and summer for positions beginning the following fall.
 We still have openings for PA Coaches - apply today!

 Students may use their Federal Work-Study award or volunteer.

 Are you a school administrator interested in bringing PA to your campus?
 Or do you simply want more information about the program?
-Contact Cara DiEnnno at email@example.com, or at 303-871-2158.
+Contact Ryan Hanschen at firstname.lastname@example.org, or at 303-871-4281.

-You can also check out these links for more information about the Public Achievement Program at DU and nationally:
+For more information about the Public Achievement Program nationally: